Woodsman: Crosscut sawing

 This event is run as either a doubles or team event.
 As a crosscut saw is a two-man saw, each cut must be made with a pair of teammates.
 A series of cookies are sawed off for time, as in the bow saw event.
-The saws used for these events tend to be the most expensive individual pieces of equipment for a woodsman team, running into thousands of dollars for a competition-filed peg and raker or M tooth saw.
+The saws used for these events tend to be the most expensive individual pieces of equipment for a woodsman team, running into thousands of dollars for a competition-filed peg and raker or M-tooth saw.
 Great pains are taken before the event is run to examine the log being cut for knots or imperfections which can damage these very expensive and delicate instruments.

 Jack and Jill

-Jack and Jill is a double crosscut saw event that has one male and one female participant following the same rules as the two-man saw.
+Jack and Jill is a double crosscut saw event that has one male and one female participant, following the same rules as the two-man saw.
 The name originates from the male term lumberjack and the female term lumberjill.

 Single buck

 The single buck event utilizes a two-man crosscut saw operated by one individual, and is almost universally run as a singles event.
 The saw is typically of the same grade as the crosscut saw used in the two man event, but may be custom filed for one person operation.
 The competitor is required to make a single cut or cookie through one large log.
 These logs are typically the largest diameter wood present at the competition.
-A competitor is allowed a starting cut, usually measured to be no more than 6-8 inches, or the width of a US One Dollar bill.
+A competitor is allowed a starting cut, usually measured to be no more than 6-8 inches, or the width of a United States one dollar bill.
 A teammate is allowed to straddle the log and place a wedge to ease the competitor's progress and prevent binding of the saw.